 Similarly, Crataegus monogyna (hawthorn) has prolific white flowers in spring, and delightful red berries during summer.
 This hedging plant is perfect for anyone wanting bird friendly hedging as it supports more than 150 species of insect which in turn provide rich food for blue tits and wrens.
 The branches are covered with sharp thorns, making it a safe place for birds to nest in.
 So you can enjoy the sound of birds singing too.

-Viburnum opulus guelder rose, shrubs for wildlife shelter
+Viburnum opulus guelder rose

 Design tips